hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

   + explaning away effects $\implies$ the posterior over the top hidden layer is very far from independent
     + forced approximation w/ a distribution independently
     + independence might not be so bad for intermediate hidden layers
-    + explaining away effects from the below could be partially canceled out by prior effects from the above
+    + explaining away effects from the below could be partially cancelled out by prior effects from the above
-  + Karl Friston: how the brian works
+  + Karl Friston: similar to how the brian works

 + Mode averaging
   + learning recognition weights (left diagram)
     + running the sleep phase to generate data from the model
-    + most of time those top two units off $\impliedby$ very unlikely to tun on under their prior
+    + those top two units off most of time $\gets$ very unlikely to tun on under their prior
     + visible unit firmly off due to the states off on the top layer units w/ bias of -20
-    + occasionally one time w/ probability of $e^{-10}$, one of the two top units on
+    + occasionally one of the two top units on w/ probability of $e^{-10}$
     + half the instances of a $1$ at the data layer will be caused by a $(1, 0)$ and half caused by a $(0, 1)$
-      + none of those occasion having neither or both unit on
+      + none of those occasion having neither or both units on
-    + learning to produce $(0.5, 0.5)$ for the recognition units
+    + learning to produce $(0.5, 0.5)$ for the recognition weights
-    + representing a distribution that put half its mass on $(1, 1)$ or $(0, 0)$: very improbabe hidden configurations
+    + representing a distribution that put half its mass on $(1, 0)$ or $(0, 1)$: very improbabe hidden configurations
   + much better picking one mode (right diagram)
-    + assume that the posterior over hidden states factorizes
+    + assume that the posterior over hidden states factorized
-    + the best recognition model to get if foreced to have factorial model
+    + the best recognition model to get if forced to have factorial model
     + the true posterior is bimodal that focuses on $(0, 1)$ or $(1, 0)$ (black curve)
-    + the papproximation w/ the wake-sleep algorithm given all four states of the hidden units equal probability (red curve)
+    + the papproximation w/ the wake-sleep algorithm given all four states of the hidden units w/ equal probabilities (red curve)
     + the best solution to pick one of its states to give it all the probability mass (green curve)
     + variational learning manipulating the true posterior to make it fit the approximation
-    + normal learing manipulating an approximation to fit the true thing
+    + normal learing manipulating an approximation to fit the true posterior

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture13/lec13.pdf" ismap target="_blank">